Mtanaka77/Relativistic_and_Electromagnetic_Molecular_Dynamics_Simulation/README.md

 The mass of hydrogen, for example, is 1.6726d-24 g.

-One needs files in the simulation: 1) @cnt3em_3pCa.f03 or @a_cnt3-3p7Ca.f03: Molecular dynamics simulation code, which is the non-parallel or parallelized simulation code,
+One needs files in the simulation: 1) @cnt3em_3pCa.f03 or @a_cnt3-3p7Ca.f03: Molecular dynamics simulation code, which is the non-paralleled or parallelized simulation code,
 2) param_em3p7_Ca.h (non-parallel) or param_3p7_Ca.h (parallel): Common parameters of this simulation,
 3) Cntemp_config.STARTC: configuring parameters,
 4) p_config_ss.xyz_D150 and P135 of pellet electrons: H, C and Au ions and electrons.